 Use Case: Refund a Collected Fee

-You can refund a fee mistakenly charged to a Merchant or when client satisfaction hinges upon the reimbursement of a fee or set of fees.
-When this happens, it’s critical to understand how to issue a fee refund quickly and correctly to provide the best client experience to your Merchants.
-This tutorial will walk you through the steps to refund a fee to a Merchant that was previously collected.
+You can refund a fee mistakenly charged to a Merchant or when client satisfaction hinges on the reimbursement of a fee or set of fees.
+When this happens, you must understand how to issue a fee refund quickly and correctly to provide the best client experience to your Merchants.
+This tutorial walks you through the steps to refund a fee to a Merchant that was previously collected.

 Objective